artemyk/ibcurve/README.md

 # ibcurve

-# Experiments for 'On the information bottleneck curve for classification', 2018
+Experiments with MNIST, reporting in:

+A Kolchinsky, BD Tracey, S van Kuyk, ``Pathologies in information bottleneck for deterministic supervised learning''.